 MOST PROGRAMS FOR GRADES 3 AND OLDER REQUIRE STUDENT READING.

 The Circus Comes to Town

 Students use props, costumes, physical activities, games, and their imaginations to create their own circus, from the parade of animals and performers to the acts in the center ring.
-They enjoy a circus storybook and each student makes a circus poster to take home.
+Students enjoy a circus storybook and make their own circus poster.